AUSTIN & SURROUNDING AREAS — SEWER CAMERA INSPECTION & DRAIN DIAGNOSTICS

 Primary method

-A waterproof camera is fed through the drain or sewer line to show interior condition in real time — locating blockages, cracks, root intrusion, or pipe deformation without excavation.
+A waterproof camera is fed through the cleanout into the drain or sewer line to show its interior condition in real time — locating blockages, cracks, root intrusion, or pipe deformation without excavation.
+Also called a sewer scope, it documents visible pipe conditions and problem locations.

 Non-invasive · No digging